NS2CDT/ns2_beta/README.md

 ## Recent Changes
 - 31/03/2020
+    - Gorge webs now have a "hardening" mechanic.
+        - 10 seconds per charge.
+        - 3 charges max.
+        - 13 hp per charge, in addition to the base health.
+    - Gorge webs now only placeable on the ground from one endpoint. (fix "duct tape" webs)
+    - Gorge Webs now fade into view at 10 meters (up from 5)
+    - Gorge web ghost model stalk now stays visible even when placement is invalid.
+(Will turn red instead)
+    - Gorge web snare duration is now 5 seconds (from 2.5)
     - Blight now has "primary" and "secondary" categories which give certain alien abilities different durations of blight.
         - Primary Abilities: (5 seconds per veil for players, 15 seconds per veil for structures)
             - Skulk : bite